nukomeet/nukomeet.com/content/blog/2014-09_NodeJS_HipChat_Notifications.md

 var hipchat = require('node-hipchat');
 ```

-We have to instanciate it.
+We have to instantiate it.

 ```
 var HC = new hipchat(app.get('HIPCHAT_KEY'));